 Mighty Deals I have become a big fan of Mighty Deals.
 Through them I've discovered all of the great classes at Udemy (at a huge discount) as well as tons of terrific small business resources.
 Just the other day I got a comprehensive small business marketing ebook for a mere $9 bucks.
 I highly recommend checking them out at www.mightydeals.com.

 Please let me know your thoughts, experiences and recommendations too!

-Note: I personally use and highly recommend Weebly, Blue Host, Constant Contact, Mighty Deals, Amazon and Animoto.
-If you click on their links on this site I may get a tiny commission.
+Note: I personally use and highly recommend Weebly, Blue Host, Constant Contact, Mighty Deals and Animoto.
+If you click on their links on this site I get a tiny commission.
 Thanks if you do!